Olympus E-PL8 vs Panasonic TZ100

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the TZ100 provides a better video resolution than the E-PL8.
 It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the TZ100 has an electronic viewfinder (1166k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Olympus E-PL8 and Panasonic TZ100 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The TZ100 has one, while the E-PL8 does not.
 While the built-in flash of the TZ100 is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the TZ100 does not have a selfie-screen.